HubSpot WordPress Plugin: Full Customer & Order Sync

 Webhook 54 — HS - Associate Existing Contact (PUT)

-Webhook 54 is the workhorse of the association flow.
-It uses HubSpot's v4 default-association PUT endpoint, which takes the contact ID and deal ID directly in the URL and an empty body.
-One call, one association, idempotent on replay.
+Webhook 54 uses HubSpot's default-association PUT endpoint.
+It takes the contact ID and deal ID directly in the URL and an empty body — one call, one association, idempotent on replay.
+One webhook config serves both the existing-customer path (chain link 12) and the new-customer path (chain link 14) via different pre-glue snippets.

 2.1 — Create the webhook with URL template